PerfectlySoft/PerfectDocs/guide/thread.md

 The general usage pattern as as follows:

-* Created a shared instance of ```Threading.Lock```.
+* Created a shared instance of ```Threading.Lock```
-* When a shared resource needs to be accessed, call the ```lock()``` function.
+* When a shared resource needs to be accessed, call the ```lock()``` function
-	* If another thread already has the lock then the calling thread will block until it is unlocked.
+	* If another thread already has the lock then the calling thread will block until it is unlocked
-* Once the call to ```lock()``` returns the resource is safe to access.
+* Once the call to ```lock()``` returns the resource is safe to access
-* When finished, call ```unlock()```.
+* When finished, call ```unlock()```
-	* Other threads are now free to acquire the lock.
+	* Other threads are now free to acquire the lock

-Alternatively you can pass a closure to the ```doWithLock``` function.
-This will lock, call the closure and then unlock.
+Alternatively, you can pass a closure to the ```doWithLock``` function.
+This will lock, call the closure, and then unlock.

 The ```tryLock``` function will lock and return true if no other thread currently holds the lock.
-If another thread holds the lock then it will return false.
+If another thread holds the lock, it will return false.

 **Read/Write Lock**

-Read/Write locks (rwlock) are provided through the ```Threading.RWLock``` object.
+Read/Write Locks (RWLock) are provided through the ```Threading.RWLock``` object.
 RWLocks support many threads accessing a shared resource in a read-only capacity.
-For example it could permit many threads at once to be accessing values in a shared Dictionary.
+For example, it could permit many threads at once to be accessing values in a shared Dictionary.
 When a thread needs to perform a modification (a write) to a shared object it acquires a write lock.
-Only one thread can hold a write lock at a time and all other threads attempting to read or write will block until the write lock is released.
+Only one thread can hold a write lock at a time, and all other threads attempting to read or write will block until the write lock is released.
 An attempt to lock for writing will block until any other read or write locks have been released.
-When attempting to acquire a write lock, no other read locks will be permitted and threads attempting to read or write will be blocked until the write lock is held and then released.
+When attempting to acquire a write lock, no other read locks will be permitted, and threads attempting to read or write will be blocked until the write lock is held and then released.

 RWLock is defined as follows: